- Agro-food & Environmental fungal collection (BCCM/MUCL)

 - bacterial/fungal biosafety and biosecurity

 - management and quality assurance of bacterial resources

 - literature studies, e.g. industrial application and safety of specific organisms

 - advisory support in scientific dossiers, e.g. for the European Food Safety Authority (EFSA)

 - examination of fungal contamination in production or hospital environment (BCCM/IHEM)

 For biomedical fungi and yeasts contact BCCM/IHEM.

-For environmental and applied fungi contact BCCM/MUCL.
+For agro-food & environmental fungi contact BCCM/MUCL.